moead-framework/framework/paper.md

 sub-problems simultaneously and cooperatively.
 MOEA/D is a state-of-the-art algorithm in aggregation-based approaches for multi-objective optimization.

-The goal of the *moead-framework* python package is to provide a modular framework for scientists and researchers interested in experimenting with MOEA/D and its numerous variants.
+The goal of the *moead-framework* Python package is to provide a modular framework for scientists and researchers interested in experimenting with MOEA/D and its numerous variants.